pallets/flask/docs/cli.rst

 Click the *Script path* dropdown and change it to *Module name*, then input ``flask``.

 The *Parameters* field is set to the CLI command to execute along with any arguments.
-This example uses ``--app hello --debug run``, which will run the development server in debug mode. ``--app hello`` should be the import or file with your Flask app.
+This example uses ``--app hello run --debug``, which will run the development server in debug mode. ``--app hello`` should be the import or file with your Flask app.

 If you installed your project as a package in your virtualenv, you may uncheck the